wwt/docker-foundations/docker-commands/5_part_v-docker-quick-hits.md

-List all files in the working directory of your Docker Container
+List all files in the working directory of your Docker Container:

 ```bash
 docker exec -it my_cont ls -la